The Importance of Digital Literacy in K-12by Becton Loveless

 Every student has different needs, whether in elementary or secondary school.
 E-learning allows students to work at a pace that’s comfortable for them.
 This helps relieve the pressure of keeping up with others in the classroom.
 You can track and intervene to adjust the material so that the student can successfully complete the assignment.
 As educators, by expanding instruction using digital media, you offer support for the needs of individual students.
 When they connect with their peers, it puts your students at ease, keeping learning fun and interesting for all ages.

 Traditional thinking is that it’s easier to talk to the whole class, and have the students work on the same assignments.
 It’s difficult to provide personalized learning in a large classroom with specific time limits.
-Today’s digital literacy tools allows for personalized learning for all students.
+Today’s digital literacy tools allow for personalized learning for all students.
 This means that students can work on different projects at the same time, completing them at their own pace.

 5. Decreases behavior issues